-Applying for a credit card online also has some security benefits.
+Applying online for credit cards with instant approval also has some security benefits.
 Your application will be protected by 128-bit encryption and an online application is easier to track, reducing the chance of lost documents.

 Like any other credit card application, though, your approval will depend on your credit history, income and the information you included in your application.

-How to apply for an instant approval credit card in 4 steps
+How to apply for an instant approval credit card in Canada in 4 steps

-An instant approval credit card is an easy way to apply online and receive your credit card as soon as possible.
-To improve your chances of instant approval though, there are a few steps you’ll need to take to make sure you’ve completed your application properly.
+To improve your chances of getting credit cards with instant approval, there are a few steps you’ll need to take to make sure you’ve completed your application properly.

-As you can apply for most credit cards online and offer instant approval within 60 seconds, it’s important to compare your options before applying.
+As you can apply for most instant approval credit cards online and get approved within 60 seconds, it’s important to compare your options before applying.
 Rather than basing your decision on the fact that you could potentially receive approval within 60 seconds, make sure to consider the following: